Moya/Moya/docs/Testing.md

 ## `sampleData`

-When creating your `TargetType` you have been required to provide `sampleData` for your targets.
-As you already know, all you want to do there is to provide `Data` that represents a sample response from every particular target.
+When creating your `TargetType` you are required to provide `sampleData` for your targets.
+All you need to do there is to provide `Data` that represents a sample response from every particular target.

 For example: